 I should have, of course.

-Dedicated to my dear friend and training partner Marie.
-The opportunity to work with you at this crucial time in South Africa’s history, ranks as one of the great privileges of my life.
+Dedicated to my friend and former training partner Marie.
+Working with you and our S. African colleagues at a crucial time in the country’s history ranks as one of the great privileges of my life.